Masmiseim36/nxpSDK/boards/frdmk64f/se_hostlib_examples/se05x_cloud_gcp/readme.rst

 - MCUXpresso  installed (for running azure demo on k64)
 - Any Serial communicator
 - Flash VCOM binary on the device.
 VCOM binary can found under :file:`<PROJECT>\binaries` folder.
-- Refer to :ref:`cli-tool` for pyCLI tool setup
+- Refer to :ref:`cli-tool` for ssscli tool setup

 Using WiFi with LPC55S